dominik24c/quizzes_api/Readme.md

 ## Quiz microservices with Golang
 I have created five microservices: auth, users, quiz, answers and solution.
 I have chosen nosql database: mongodb to store data.
-I apply synchronous communication between microservices, they communicate by rest interface each other.
+I apply synchronous communication between microservices, they communicate with each other through rest interface.

 ## Usage
 Command to run application